 In a Chapter 7 you can usually keep your current car loan or mortgage if you can afford to keep up the payments.
 If you don't want to keep your house or car you can choose to give it up and not have to pay anything.

-If you are struggling under the burden of unmanageable debt, talk to David Holland Law, an expereinced and knowledgeable Bradenton Chapter 7 Bankruptcy Attorney, about your options.
+If you are struggling under the burden of unmanageable debt, talk to David Holland Law, an experienced and knowledgeable Bradenton chapter 7 bankruptcy lawyer, about your options.
 We can advise whether or not you qualify for a Chapter 7 and whether this is the most appropriate solution for your particular circumstances.

 The type of debt you have as well as your financial goals should be taken into account when determining your best course of action.
 If you do not qualify for Chapter 7, you may qualify for Chapter 13 or one of the many alternatives to bankruptcy which can help you to come out from under the weight of heavy debt.

-At David Holland Law we are committed to helping individuals in need gain a fresh start.
+At David Holland Law, our skilled Bradenton chapter 7 bankruptcy attorney is committed to helping individuals in need gain a fresh start.
 Although your situation may seem hopeless now, you do have options.
 We can provide you with the information you need.

 Frequently Asked Questions (Faqs)